syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 //Appends the OLE object to the paragraph

-WOleObject OLE = paragraph.AppendOleObject(stream, picture, OleObjectType.ExcelWorksheet);
+WOleObject object = paragraph.AppendOleObject(stream, picture, OleObjectType.ExcelWorksheet);

 //Saves the Word document